$0 Deductible Car Insurance: Is It Right for You? (2026)

 • Practice good driving habits.
 Insurance companies base their premiums on risk.
 Your driving history provides them with valuable information to assess your potential risk.
 Violations and previous accidents can result in higher premiums.

 • Bundle home and auto coverage.
-Many insurance companies offer discounts for policyholders that combine multiple policies, like auto and home.
+Many insurance companies offer discounts for policyholders who combine multiple policies, like auto and home.
 Even if you don’t own a home, you can use this to bundle renters and auto coverage or your auto and specialty vehicle policies.

 • Take advantage of safe driving programs.
 Many insurance companies offer discounts for utilizing safe driving habits.
 You may need to install a monitor in your car so the company can track your speed, stopping, and turning habits.[3]